maxchampoux/iBanFirst-API-Company-Creation/services/Webhook services.md

 Webhooks are configured in the [Webhooks settings] section of the [API Supervisor Dashboard].
 Clicking Add endpoint releals to add a new URL for receiving webhooks.

-1.1.
-Create a web app with an endpoint to use as your webhook to receive events (e.g. https://mydomain.com/webhook/ibanfirst).
+1. Create a web app with an endpoint to use as your webhook to receive events (e.g. https://mydomain.com/webhook/ibanfirst).
-1.2.
-Make sure your webhook supports POST requests for incoming events and GET requests for XWSSE authentication 1.3.
-Register you webhook URL with your app using [`POST /webhooks/`](#post_webhooks) You can enter any URL you'd like to have events sent to, but this should be a dedicated page on your server, coded per the instructions below.
+2. Make sure your webhook supports POST requests for incoming events and GET requests for XWSSE authentication
+3. Register your webhook URL with your app using [`POST /webhooks/`](#post_webhooks) You can enter any URL you'd like to have events sent to, but this should be a dedicated page on your server, coded per the instructions below.
-1.4.
-Use the returned 'webhookId' to sync your company with ['POST companies/-{id}/webhooks/-{id}/](#post_webhooksSubscription)
+4. Use the returned 'webhookId' to sync your company with ['POST companies/-{id}/webhooks/-{id}/](#post_webhooksSubscription)

 ## 2. Receiving Webhook Events ##